kovart/font-classificator/README.md

 **Python** project that uses Keras framework to build and train the neural network models.
 It uses real-time data augmentation to fight with overfitting and to avoid memory overloading.

 ## Results
-> The project is under development.
+> The project is not developing now.

 ## Build
 #### First step